provenance-io/metadata-bilateral-exchange/smart-contract/README.md

 is completed, the asker will receive the requested quote funds in coin, and the bidder will receive the goods specified by the asker.
 Matches must be executed by the contract's admin account.

+### Update
+At any time before a match occurs, an asker or bidder may update their ask or bid order.
+When this occurs, any goods held by the contract on behalf of the asker or bidder that differ from the goods provided during the update will be refunded.
+Ex: A coin trade ask provides a base of 100askcoin, but the update specifies a base of 200askcoin2.
+The update will then store 200askcoin2 in the contract, and the original 100askcoin will be refunded to the asker.
+Ask/bid ids cannot be altered by updates, and ask/bid types cannot be altered by updates.

 ### Cancellation
 At any time before a match occurs, an asker or bidder may cancel their ask or bid order.
 When this occurs, any goods held by the contract on the behalf of the asker or bidder will be returned to the originating account in totality.